 Trust is the most important asset a business can have, and having someone that your customer base trusts endorse your product can be the sales boost you need.
 Depending on if your business is national or local, it's a good idea to stay within your community.
-For example, instead of going after a big name, who can cost up to $1 million per mention in their social media, videos or blog, look locally.
+Big names can cost up to $1 million per mention in their social media, videos or blog, which is not in the average marketing budget for a small business.
+Instead, look locally.
 Who do people trust in your community?
 Partnering with the library, a local charity group or the high school football team can get your name and product in front of your best customer base.
 Influencer marketing can take the form of donations, sponsorships or producing content or products for them.

 5. Host an In-person Event